muratk5n/thirdwave/en/README.md

 ---

-Bolywood movie line: "If you are bad, I'm your dad". :) Good one
+Bolywood movie line: "If you are bad, I'm your dad".
+Hah :)

+---

+"@PininfarinaSpA

+The new brand NAMX will introduce the \#Pininfarina-designed HUV, hydrogen-powered SUV [using] removable capsules"

 ---